brandenge/code-academy-parcel-service-2/README.md

 2) Pickup - emitted from vendorEvents
 3) In-Transit - emitted from driverEvents
 4) Delivered - emitted from driverEvents

+Event emitters from the server to vendors use Socket.io rooms that are specific to each vendor.

 #### UML Diagram